Anteon

 Habitat

-Forest and grassland ; specimens have been collected using in various vegetation including forested areas and grasslands.
+Forest and grassland ; specimens have been collected using in various vegetation types including forested areas and grasslands.
 Specific collection localities include elevations of 1595–1683 m in Yunnan Province, China, and corn fields in Tucumán Province, Argentina.

 Distribution